 endif;

 The name of an operation may not conflict with keywords, types, decision variables, etc. An user-defined operation may be used similar to build-in operations.
-User-defined operations in imported projects are available as long as the imported project does not defined interfaces.
+User-defined operations in imported projects are available as long as the imported project does not define interfaces.
 The import sequence is relevant as the first model containing the right signature will take precedence.
 Please note that prefix or infix use of user-defined operations is not supported.

 actualBitrate(c) > 1024 implies highQuality == true;

-User-defined operations may be overridden, i.e., operations of same name with the same number of parameters of refined parameter types and refined result type may be specified.
+User-defined operations can be overridden, i.e., operations of same name with the same number of parameters of refined parameter types and refined result type may be specified.
 Overridden operations are subject to dynamic dispatch during constraint evaluation, i.e., the operation with the best fitting signature to the actual parameters is selected for execution at runtime.

 Collection operations